Phiri, Soweto

 Phiri is a township in the urban area of Soweto in South Africa.
-The township was founded in 1956, as part of the demographic reorganization started by the state that year.
+The township was founded in 1956, as part of apartheid segregation started by the state that year.
 Phiri, along with several other areas, was created to house Sotho and Tswana-speakers.
+By 1964, Phiri had 11,332 residents and 2,190 homes.

 Phiri is the Sotho word for hyena.

+It is one of the poorest areas of Soweto.
+In Mazibuko v City of Johannesburg, 5 residents of Phiri sued the City of Johannesburg for installing pre-paid water meters and limiting the amount of water they could receive for free.
+The court decided in favor of the city in 2009.

-The town is also famous for the birthplace of South African international footballer Siphiwe Tshabalala.
+The town is the birthplace of footballer Siphiwe Tshabalala and activist Simon Nkoli.